 4. Allocation of U.S. losses.
-If you have a net loss from U.S. sources in 1997, you must proportionately allocate that loss among the separate categories of your foreign income.
+If you have a net loss from U.S. sources in 1998, you must proportionately allocate that loss among the separate categories of your foreign income.
 Reduce the income on line 14 by entering (in parentheses) on line 15 the allocable portion of any U.S. loss.
 A U.S. loss includes a rental loss on property located in the United States.

-If you are filing a Schedule D (Form 1040) with your tax return that shows a net capital gain on both lines 16 and 17, you must use the worksheet on this page to figure the amount to enter on line 17 of Form 1116.
-An estate or trust must complete the worksheet if Schedule D (Form 1041) shows a net capital gain on both lines 15 and 16.
+If you are filing a Schedule D (Form 1040) with your tax return that shows a net capital gain on line 17, you must use the worksheet on this page to figure the amount to enter on line 17 of Form 1116.
+An estate or trust must complete the worksheet if Schedule D (Form 1041) shows a gain on both lines 15 and 16.